Having trouble putting thoughts to paper? Take the guesswork out—our cover letter outline will make things super simple.

 - Choose an easily readable font set at 11 or 12 point in size.

 - Use a digital copy of your handwritten signature to end your cover letter for an extra professional touch.

-- Save your cover letter in PDF.
+- Save your cover letter in PDF with the right cover letter title.
 It’s the best cover letter file format because it keeps the design intact.

 Find more tips here: Proper Cover Letter Format [20+ Examples]

 Optimize Your Cover Letter Header